spittet/futurospective-mobile/README.md

 The application is using [Jest](https://facebook.github.io/jest) for testing and Enzyme.

 Unfortunately Enzyme is not yet compatible with React 16 alpha because it's an alpha and there are some major breakages between React 15 and React 16.
-You can fix that by changing going to line 205 of /Users/spittet/Developer/locaps/locaps-mobile/node_modules/enzyme/build/ShallowWrapper.js and change the instance function.
+To fix that I forked enzyme and changed line 205 of node_modules/enzyme/build/ShallowWrapper.js in the instance function.

 ```javascript
   }, {